meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 ```
 {: .highlightglslvs }

-In the fragment shader, you declare fragmentColor again :
+In the fragment shader, you declare _fragmentColor_ again with the same name and type, but as an _in_ parameter:

 ``` glsl
 // Interpolated values from the vertex shaders